mendes5/react-webgpu/README.md

 }
 ```

+But in the meantime we have [some solutions in mind](./incoherent-ramblings/declarative%20vs%20imperative.md)

 Another problem that is not present now but will be later is how much of React + Javascript are bad for garbage collectors.

 A single hook like this: